ozlemars/ozlemars/README.md

 ## Hi there! 👋 I'm ÖZLEM ARSLAN 👩‍💻

 Welcome to my GitHub profile!
-I'm an **aspiring Full Stack Developer** with a passion for building innovative and user-friendly applications.
-My goal is to continuously learn and create solutions that make a positive impact.
+I'm an **aspiring Full Stack Developer** passionate about building innovative, scalable, and user-friendly applications.
+I aim to continuously learn and contribute to the tech community with solutions that make a positive impact.

 ### 👩‍🏫 About Me
 - 🎓 **Education**: Management Information Systems graduate from İstanbul Gelişim University.
 - 💼 **Experience**:
   - IT Specialist Intern at **Archem Diagnostics**.
   - Gained experience in **C#, SQL, Unity**, and more.
-- 🚀 **Current Focus**: Full Stack Development using **C#, .NET, HTML5, CSS, SQL**.
+- 🚀 **Current Focus**: Full Stack Development using **C#, .NET, HTML5, CSS, SQL**, and **Microservices** architecture.
 - 💡 **Volunteer Work**: Actively participated in **community service projects** with Toplum Gönüllüleri and Spor İstanbul, such as:
   - Cleaning coastal areas.
   - Supporting events for social causes.
   - Motivating marathon runners and assisting in logistics.
+- 🔍 **Ongoing Learning**: Currently expanding my knowledge in **microservices architecture, Docker, PostgreSQL**, and **API development**.

 ### Connect with Me